JPautz/Group-name/README.md

 Initial Planning Completion
 * Projected date: 1/20/2017
-* Understanding of project capabilities and limitations
+* Understanding of project capabilities and limitations.
-* Understanding of what the UI will look like
+* Understanding of what the UI will look like.

 Specification Analysis Completion
 * Projected date: 1/27/2017